Christmas 2007

 Then his eye welled a tear that held no regret,

-"Just tell us you love us, and never forget.
+love us, and never forget.

 To fight for our rights back at home while we're gone,